jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

     + Regex_Replace(C,"^[^ ]+ [^ ]+ ?", " ")
 ```

 This handles playing the turn and adding a new word representing the current state as `<Player1>#<Player2>` (`#` is safe to use as it's ASCII code is less than 47).
-You can then look for this string in existing string to see if you have already played this.
+You can then look for this string in the current state string to see if you have already played this.

 ```
 ELSEIF Contains(REGEX_Replace(C, " ! .*$", ""),GetWord(C,0) + "#" + GetWord(C,1)) THEN